smarinovic/smarinovic.github.io/_posts/2020-05-25-Reverse-shell.md

 ## Prototype ##

-To get idea how reverse shell works and which syscalls are used/needed we can create prototye of reverse shell code in C.
+To get idea how reverse shell works and which syscalls are used/needed we can create prototype of reverse shell code in C.

 ```
 #define _GNU_SOURCE # added to avoid gcc's implicit declaration of function warning